-3.5.5.1 Transactions
+3.5.6.1 Transactions

 Data services are the classic example for transactions, and many data resources provide independent transactional support.
 There are several ways that transactions can be implemented in distributed systems.
-Conventional ACID transactions are one such; another is two-phase commit, which implements synchronization for distributed databases.
-In addition, "time warp" co-ordination, in which services can execute speculatively and roll-back their execution in the event of a transaction being aborted, can also be supported.

 In general, transactions should be supported for any interaction of OGSA services, not just data services.
-This level of support is not discussed in v1 of this document.
-However, data services may provide their own guarantees of transactional behavior.
+Distributed transactions can be provided using a number of proposed specifications (see §3.3.8).
+Data services may also provide guarantees of their own transactional behavior.

-3.5.5.2 Logging
+3.5.6.2 Logging

-Similarly to other OGSA services, data services use logging services, for example for audit.
-Conversely, the logging services themselves may use the data services to store the logs.
+Similarly to other OGSA services, data services use the logging services, for example for audit (see 3.9.4.3).
+Conversely, the logging services themselves may use data services to store the logs.

-3.5.5.3 Execution Management Services
+3.5.6.3 Deployment and Configuration Services